jdereg/json-io/user-guide.md

 #### boolean isNonReferenceableClass(Class<?> clazz)
 * Checks if a class is non-referenceable.
 Returns`true`if the passed in class is considered a non-referenceable class.
 #### Collection<Class<?>> getNonReferenceableClasses()
-* Returns a Collection of classes specifically listed as Logical Primitives.
+* Returns a Collection of all non-referenceable classes.
 #### WriteOptions addNonReferenceableClass(Class<?> clazz)
 * Adds a class to be considered "non-referenceable."
 Examples are the built-in primitives.
 Making a class non-referenceable means that it will never have an @id tag, nor @ref tag.
 When loaded, these classes will always have an instance created for them.
-Typically used for small classes like a date, LocalDate, LocalDateTime, where you are not pointing many fields to the same instance.
-Using this option for a class will cause more memory to be consumed on the reading side, as each class of this type output, will always create a new instance.
-If you had a large instance to which many other fields pointed to, and that large instance is marked as "non-referenceable," then that large instance would be loaded into memory uniquely for each object that pointed to it.
-So this does change the "shape" of your object graph.
+Typically used for small classes like `Date, LocalDate, LocalDateTime,` where you are not pointing many fields to the same instance.
+Using this option for a class will cause more memory to be consumed on the reading side, as each class of this type output will always create a new instance.
+If you have a class with many fields (large instance) and many other fields outside this class pointed to it, and that large instance is marked as "non-referenceable," then the large instance would be loaded into memory uniquely for each object that pointed to it.
+This could change the "shape" of your object graph for each non-referenceable instance.
 ---
 ### ReadOptions
 #### Customization technique 2: Custom instantiator  `JsonReader.assignInstantiator(Class c, ClassFactory)`